 Elfin Services is a locally owned and operated company helping elders and other individuals in need in Southwest Washington since 2001.
 We have an experienced and dedicated staff of professionals to support our Care Managers and Caregivers.

-Alyson Meyer, MSW
+Alyson Meyer, LCSW

 Alyson joined the Elfin Services team in July of 2008 directly after completing her Masters in Social Work and a Graduate Certificate in Gerontology from Portland State University.
 She is currently working toward her credential as a Licensed Independent Clinical Social Worker in both Washington and Oregon.
 Alyson has always enjoyed interacting with older adults through her relationships with her grandparents near and far, service projects, and internships.

 Alyson is particularly interested in the social aspects of aging, dementia, end of life care, and elder abuse prevention.
 Alyson lives in Vancouver with her husband Jared, daughter Lucy who was born in 2015, her latest addition Lila who was born in 2017, and their three dogs Billie Holiday, Chester Bigglesworth, and Betty Boop.
 During her free time, she enjoys spending quality time with family and friends, reading, drinking coffee, being outdoors, and planning weekend getaways.

 Emily began working at Elfin Services Inc. in November of 2010.
 She had previously worked as a child and family therapist, specializing in crisis intervention, and realized that she truly missed working with older adults.
 She believes her interest developed during childhood from the positive relationships/interactions she had with her grandparents and elderly people in her neighborhood and also through volunteer work she completed as a high school student.
 As an undergraduate student, she majored in art with an emphasis in painting, and earned her bachelor's degree from Southern Oregon University.